BirdSleuth School Garden Grant

 Application Process & Eligibility

 The application is open to all K-12 schools, public and private, within the United States.
-Homeschool families and informal education settings are not eligible.
+Homeschool families and informal education settings such as nature centers and museums are not eligible.
 The online application process opens August 29, 2016 and will close October 3, 2016 at 11:59pm ET.
-Email email@example.com with any questions.
+Email firstname.lastname@example.org with any questions.

 Grant Application Questions